|

 Cover name for the Anglo-American operation to find and seize German

-intelligence assets, mainly in the field of cryptography, after WWII.
+intelligence assets, mainly in the field of communication and

 (Wikipedia)